 cd <EXTRACTED_ARCHIVE> ./ -e -c .yml

 cd <EXTRACTED_ARCHIVE> .\.exe -e -c .yml

 sudo systemctl enable filebeat sudo systemctl start filebeat

 Filebeat is the most popular way to send logs to ELK due to its reliability & minimal memory footprint.
 It is the leading Beat out of the entire collection of open-source shipping tools, including Auditbeat, Metricbeat & Heartbeat.

 Filebeat's origins begin from combining key features from Logstash-Forwarder & Lumberjack & is written in Go.
 Within the logging pipeline, Filebeat can generate, parse, tail & forward common logs to be indexed within Elasticsearch.
 The harvester is often compared to Logstash but it is not a suitable replacement & instead should be used in tandem for most use cases.

 Earlier versions of Filebeat suffered from a very limited scope & only allowed the user to send events to Logstash & Elasticsearch.
 More recent versions of the shipper have been updated to be compatible with Redis & Kafka.

 A misconfigured Filebeat setup can lead to many complex logging concerns that this filebeat.yml wizard aims to solve.
 Just a couple of examples of these include excessively large registry files & file handlers that error frequently when encountering deleted or renamed log files.
 Tracking numerous pipelines using this shipper can become tedious for self hosted Elastic Stacks so you may wish to consider our Hosted ELK service as a solution to this.

-If you need any further assistance with migrating your Filebeat log data to the Elastic Stack we're here to help you get started.
+If you need any further assistance with migrating your log data to ELK we're here to help you get started.
 Feel free to get in contact with our support team by sending us a message via live chat & we'll be happy to assist.